Sharpness-Aware Data Poisoning Attack: Preliminary

 \subsection{Loss Landscape Sharpness}

 We follow the precedent work~\citep{foret2020sharpness} to define the loss landscape sharpness (refer to as ``sharpness'' for simplicity) as in Eq.~\ref{eq:sharpness}.
 It measures how quickly the model's training loss can be increased by moving its parameter to a nearby region.
-Following the definition in Eq.~\ref{eq:sharpness}, it calculates the training loss increase after the model parameter $\theta$ is perturbed by $v$, whose $l_p$ norm is constrained by $||v||_p\leq \rho$:

-In this work, we focus on the definition of sharpness as in Eq.\ref{eq:sharpness}.
+Following Eq.~\ref{eq:sharpness}, it calculates the training loss increase after the model parameter $\theta$ is perturbed by $v$, whose $l_p$ norm is constrained by $||v||_p\leq \rho$: In this work, we focus on the definition of sharpness as in Eq.\ref{eq:sharpness}.
 Note that there are other sharpness definitions~\citep{andriushchenko2022understanding}, we will investigate them as one future work.
-Given this definition of sharpness, previous works~\citep{foret2020sharpness, wen2023does, andriushchenko2022understanding} build the theoretical and empirical connections between sharpness and model generalization.
+Given this definition of sharpness, previous works~\citep{foret2020sharpness, wen2023does} build the theoretical and empirical connections between sharpness and model generalization.
 Generally, a smaller sharpness indicates a better generalization performance.